-The Rev Dr John Polkinghorne KBE FRS is a theoretical physicist, theologian, writer, and Anglican priest.
+The Rev Dr John Polkinghorne KBE FRS (1948) was a theoretical physicist, theologian, writer, and Anglican priest.
 Pre-eminent in examining the relationship between science and religion, he was professor of Mathematical Physics at the University of Cambridge from 1968 to 1979.

 After leaving The Perse, Polkinghorne completed National Service in the Royal Army Education Corps from 1948-49.
 He went on to study Mathematics at Trinity College, Cambridge, where he graduated in 1952 as the top undergraduate in his year.
 He completed his PhD in Physics in 1955, before accepting a postdoctoral Harkness Fellowship with the California Institute of Technology.